karunakarec88-pkk/electrical-work-orders/README.md

 ## Local Setup
 1. Clone the repository.
 2. Open `index.html` in any modern browser.
-3. Configure your Firebase project in `js/firebase-init.js`.
+3. Configure your Firebase project by creating `js/firebase-config.js` (see `SECURITY.md` for details).

+> [!IMPORTANT]
+> Never commit `js/firebase-config.js` or any other files containing API keys to public repositories.

 ---
 *Created for Electrical Department - Outside Campus*